 Gene editing is one of the most transformative developments in biotechnology, with the potential to cure genetic diseases, enhance human capabilities, and revolutionize agriculture.
 It involves making precise changes to an organism’s DNA.
 The most well-known gene-editing tool is CRISPR-Cas9, which allows scientists to cut DNA at specific points and insert, delete, or modify genetic material.

-With the rise of artificial intelligence (AI), gene editing has become even more powerful.
+With the rise of AI and gene editing has become even more powerful.
 AI can assist researchers in identifying which genes to edit, predict the outcomes of modifications, and streamline the editing process.
 However, as with any groundbreaking technology, gene editing, combined with AI, presents ethical and practical challenges.

 What is Gene Editing?